Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 - Base damage reduced from 20 to 15.
 - Heat reduced from 15 to 10.

+Small Pulse Laser:
-Small Pulse Laser base damage reduced from 25 to 15.
-Heat reduced from 10 to 8.
-Now ignores 1 evasion pip.
+- Base damage reduced from 25 to 15.
+- Heat reduced from 10 to 8.
+- Now ignores 1 evasion pip.

+Medium Laser:
+- Base damage reduced from 25 to 20.

+ER Medium Laser:
-Medium Laser base damage reduced from 25 to 20.
+- Base damage reduced from 25 to 20.
+- Heat reduced from 25 to 15.

+Medium Pulse Laser:
-ER Medium Laser base damage reduced from 25 to 20.
-Heat reduced from 25 to 15.
+- Base damage reduced from 25 to 20.

-Medium Pulse Laser base damage reduced from 25 to 20.
-Heat reduced from 20 to 12.
-Now ignores 1 evasion pip.
+- Heat reduced from 20 to 12.
+- Now ignores 1 evasion pip.

+Large Laser:
-Large Laser heat reduced from 30 to 24.
+- Heat reduced from 30 to 24.

+ER Large Laser:
-ER Large Laser heat reduced from 45 to 36.
+- Heat reduced from 45 to 36.

+Large Pulse Laser:
-Large Pulse Laser base damage reduced from 45 to 40.
-Heat reduced from 40 to 30.
-Now ignores 1 evasion pip.
+- Base damage reduced from 45 to 40.
+- Heat reduced from 40 to 30.
+- Now ignores 1 evasion pip.

+PPC:
-PPC heat reduced from 40 to 30.
+- Heat reduced from 40 to 30.

+ERPPC:
-ERPPC heat reduced from 50 to 40.
+- Heat reduced from 50 to 40.

+Machine Gun:
-Machine Gun crit increased from 50% to 75%.
+- Crit increased from 50% to 75%.

+AC2:
-AC2s now deal 10 damage per shot and fire 3 shots at once, dealing 30 damage total.
-Shots roll for hit chance and hit location independently. +Dmg (5 and 10) attributes replaced with +Shots (1 and 2).
+- Now deal 10 damage per shot and fire 3 shots at once, dealing 30 damage total.

-AC5s now deal 25 damage per shot and fire 2 shots at once, dealing 50 damage total.
 Shots roll for hit chance and hit location independently.
+- +Dmg weapon attributes adjusted to be less powerful.

+AC5:
+- Now deal 25 damage per shot and fire 2 shots at once, dealing 50 damage total.
+Shots roll for hit chance and hit location independently.
+- +Dmg weapon attributes adjusted to be less powerful.

 ### Ammo